psychemedia/stuff-and-nonsense/00_reboot/00_Intro.md

 I never have to worry,
 If the words are good enough,

-Because I know they are,
+I know they are,  already:

-Already:

 They're others peoples' stuff.